xujuntwt95329/wamr-binarydump/README.md

 # wamr-binarydump

-This is the README for your extension "wamr-binarydump".

-## Features

 Dump wasm bytecode into C array.

 Right click on the wasm file from the `file-explorer`, `editor` or `editor title`, and select `WAMR binary dump`, then input the array name, and choose the file name to be saved.